-Whether you choose to explore tourist hotspots or lesser known areas, England's capital has something to offer everyone
+Whether you choose to explore tourist hotspots or lesser-known areas, England's capital has something to offer everyone

 London is a truly unique city.
 With things to see and do ranging from the London Eye and the Tower of London to the theatres of the West End and the Royal sights of Buckingham Palace, London offers experiences that cannot be had anywhere else in the world.
 As the world's most visited international city, it's no wonder that trains to London are increasingly popular as people flock to the 'Big Smoke' to discover it for themselves.

 London is served by the following major train stations: London Euston, London Marylebone, London Paddington, London St Pancras, London Victoria, and London Waterloo.

 No trip to London is complete without a ride on this world-famous big wheel.
 Get a bird's eye view of the Houses of Parliament and many other London landmarks as you slowly take a trip around the Eye.
 It's romantic yet great fun for everyone, especially families.
-Situated on the South Bank of the River Thames, the Eye is easily accessible from Waterloo station, which is around a five minute walk away.
+Situated on the South Bank of the River Thames, the Eye is easily accessible from Waterloo station, which is around a five-minute walk away.

 For a true cultural experience, the West End will surpass all expectations.
 With shows including Grease, The Lion King, Chicago, Thriller and Blood Brothers, there's something to please all tastes.
 The venues themselves, including the Lyric Theatre, are also cultural icons that add to the West End's charm.
 Piccadilly Circus tube station is located in the heart of the West End, making it easily accessible by train and underground.